Frequently Asked Questions

 Should I be present in a session with my child?

 Parents play a vital role in their child's speech-language therapy journey.
-Their involvement ensures continuity of progress beyond therapy sessions, as they can reinforce strategies and exercises at home.
+Your involvement ensures continuity of progress beyond therapy sessions, as you can reinforce strategies and exercises at home.

 Additionally, parents provide valuable insights into their child's communication patterns and challenges, aiding therapists in tailoring interventions effectively.